 Tell us about your role as a Technical Analyst?

 My role as a Technical Analyst is very varied, which keeps things interesting.
 It includes a wide range of work including looking at where clients are now, where they want to be, and building a plan for them to get there!
-This the most rewarding bit of my job.
+This is the most rewarding bit of my job.
 There are many aspects involved when building a plan for a client, but one of the most impactful is our cashflow modelling tool.
 This essentially brings the client’s plan to life by giving them a visual of where they are now and what the future looks like.
 Once we have built this, we can then add several scenarios to show clients these changes affect the plan.
 We talk through and build scenarios live in meetings with clients to try and make it as interactive as possible.

-My role also includes looking at ways to improve tax efficiency for our clients, and putting together recommendations around investments, protection, inheritance tax planning and anything else that may be relevant or of benefit them.
+My role also includes looking at ways to improve tax efficiency for our clients and putting together recommendations around investments, protection, inheritance tax planning and anything else that may be relevant or of benefit them.

 I am passionate about my work and enjoy the fact that when it comes to financial planning it isn’t a ‘one size fits all’.
 I enjoy the challenge of solving problems and being innovative to help our clients achieve their goals.